Know your numbers: Your guide to proactive blood pressure monitoring

 Why monitor blood pressure at home?

 Heart & Stroke Canada recommends all patients with high blood pressure monitor at home to determine if their treatment is effective.
-Tracking blood pressure at home is not a substitute for office visits with your health care practitioner but provides additional information to guide treatment.
+Tracking blood pressure at home is not a substitute for office visits with your health care provider but provides additional information to guide treatment.

 Research has found that monitoring blood pressure at home is a better predictor of future cardiovascular risk than in-office measurement if done correctly and with an approved device2.
 Home blood pressure monitoring has also been found to significantly reduce both systolic and diastolic blood pressure and increase the number of individuals who can reduce their antihypertensive medication3.
 One study even found that patients who regularly monitored their blood pressure were 4 times more likely than those who didn’t monitor regularly to have controlled their blood pressure levels4!

 How often should I be monitoring my blood pressure?

 As mentioned above, the frequency of monitoring is dependent on many factors such as; how high your blood pressure is, if you have other risk factors such as diabetes, and how recently you started or changed your medication.
 Your health care provider will work with you to determine how frequently you should be monitoring.

 When measuring your blood pressure at home it is recommended that you take your blood pressure twice in the morning and twice in the evening.
 Taking these measurements before eating is preferred.
 The PreCardix® app helps to prompt you to perform these measurements properly, store them, and make sense of them, thereby optimizing your BP monitoring.

 How do I properly monitor my blood pressure at home?